Full Case Name: Decision Jane Margarita Cósar Camacho y otros contra Resolucion De Fojas 258 - Service dogs- Peru (2014)

 Share |

-Summary: Plaintiff, a blind woman, brought a constitutional grievance against the decision issued by the Fifth Civil Chamber of the Superior Court of Justice of Lima on January 15, 2013.
+Summary: Plaintiff, a visually impaired woman, brought a constitutional grievance against the decision issued by the Fifth Civil Chamber of the Superior Court of Justice of Lima on January 15, 2013.
 This decision denied the action of protection after Defendants denied entry of Plaintiff's guide dog at their supermarkets.
-The Constitutional Tribunal ordered that the blind were allow to enter to the supermarkets with their guide dogs.
+The Constitutional Tribunal ordered that the blind were allowed to enter to the supermarkets with their guide dogs.

 The Defendants argued that the prohibition to bring any animal into the supermarket was based on health concerns and Article 32 of the Sanitary Regulations for the Operation of Food and Beverages.
 Defendants alleged that, contrary to the Plaintiff statements that they were being discriminated against, they had personnel in their supermarkets that could help persons with disabilities by assisting them with their purchases.
 Additionally, they said that their establishments had special areas for pets, who would stay under the supervision of the staff in charge.
 All of that guarantees equal treatment.